-The Ruy Lopez is a perfectly fine choice for White after 1.e4 e5, but one that requires you...
+The Ruy Lopez is a perfectly fine choice for...
 Read More

 About Winning with the Slow (but Venomous!)
 Italian - Muller.

 Winning with the Slow (but Venomous!)
 Italian: An Easy-to-Grasp Chess Opening for White - Muller and Souleidis